snardella/AutoAudit/README.md

 AutoAudit generates and visualizes an Accounts Receivable audit for examinees.
 By using SheetJs, RegEx, and fuzzyset.js hundreds of accounts receivables can be identified as foreign, governmental, inter-company or expired and thus eliminated from an examinee's total Accounts Receivables.
 The data is then persisted to a PostgreSQL database backend and presented to the user using a Fluent UI frontend along with NIVO visualization tools.

+Sign up and create an account to view all the features.

 You can view AutoAudit in action at https://autoauditapp.herokuapp.com/